Out-of-body experience: Paranormal

 In the 1970s, Karlis Osis conducted many OBE experiments with the psychic Alex Tanous.
-In one series of these experiments, he was asked whilst in an OBE state whether he could identify coloured targets that were placed in remote locations.
+In one series of these experiments, he was asked, whilst in an OBE state, whether he could identify coloured targets that were placed in remote locations.
 Osis reported that there were 114 hits in 197 trials.
 However, the controls for the experiments have been criticized and, according to Susan Blackmore, the final result was not particularly significant since 108 hits would have been expected by chance alone.
 Blackmore noted that the results provide "no evidence for accurate perception in the OBE".

-In April 1977, a patient from Harborview Medical Center known as Maria claimed to have experienced an out-of-body experience.
-During her OBE she claimed to have floated outside her body and outside the hospital.
-Maria later told her social worker Kimberly Clark that during the OBE she had observed a tennis shoe on the third floor window ledge to the north side of the building.
+In April 1977, a patient from Harborview Medical Center, known as Maria, claimed to have experienced an out-of-body experience.
+During her OBE, she declared to have floated outside her body and the hospital.
+Maria later told her social worker, Kimberly Clark, that during the OBE she had observed a tennis shoe on the third-floor window ledge to the north side of the building.
 Clark then went to the north wing of the building and by looking out of the window could see a tennis shoe on one of the ledges.
 Clark published the account in 1984.
 The story has since been used in many paranormal books as evidence that a spirit can leave the body.

 In 1996, Hayden Ebbern, Sean Mulligan and Barry Beyerstein visited the Medical Center to investigate Clark's story.
 They placed a tennis shoe on the same ledge and found that it was visible from within the building and could easily have been observed by a patient lying in bed.
 They also discovered that the tennis shoe was easy to observe from outside the building and suggested that Maria may have overheard a comment about it during her three days in the hospital and then incorporated it into her OBE.
 They concluded "Maria's story merely reveals the naiveté and the power of wishful thinking" from OBE researchers seeking a paranormal explanation.
 Clark did not publish the description of the case until seven years after it happened, casting doubt on the story.
 Richard Wiseman has said that although the story is not evidence for anything paranormal it has been "endlessly repeated by writers who either couldn't be bothered to check the facts, or were unwilling to present their readers with the more skeptical side of the story."
 Clark responded to the accusations made in a separate paper.

 Astral projection

 Astral projection is a paranormal interpretation of out-of-body experiences that assumes the existence of one or more non-physical planes of existence and an associated body beyond the physical.
-Commonly such planes are called astral, etheric, or spiritual.
+Commonly, such planes are called astral, etheric, or spiritual.
 Astral projection is often experienced as the spirit or astral body leaving the physical body to travel in the spirit world or astral plane.